Prem Nazir: Family

 Prem Nazir was married to Habeeba Beevi and they have one son and three daughters.
-Laila, Rasiya – both older than Shanavas.
+Their first two daughters, Laila and Rasiya, are older than their son – Shanavas.
 The youngest daughter is Rita.
 Shanavas's wife Ayisha Beevi is the daughter of the eldest sister of Prem Nazir, Suleikha Beevi.
-Prem Nazir's son Shanavas acted in few films as well but could not succeed like his father.
-Third generation of Prem Nazir, Shanavas's son Shameer Khan, acted in a Malayalam film, Uppukandam Brothers Back in Action.
+Shanavas acted in a few films as well but could not succeed like his father.
+Representing the third generation of Prem Nazir's family, Shanavas's son Shameer Khan, acted in a Malayalam film, Uppukandam Brothers Back in Action.

 Prem Nazir's younger brother Prem Nawas (Abdul Wahab) also acted in a few films.
 Although he was the first in the family to begin acting in movies, he later began producing films – Agniputhri, Thulaavarsham, Poojakku Edukatha Pookkal, Neethi and Keni, to name a few.
-Prem Nawas's only son, Prem Kishore has also had a stint with the industry by acting in two Malayalam films – Vacation and Thaskaraputran.
+Prem Nawas's only son, Prem Kishore, has also had a stint with the industry by acting in two Malayalam films – Vacation and Thaskaraputran.
 Prem Nawas has the distinction of acting in the first ever colour film made in Malayalam – Kandam Becha Kottu.

 Philanthropic work

 Prem Nazir, renowned for both his acting prowess and philanthropic endeavours, remains a subject of debate on whether he excelled more as an actor or humanitarian.
 Widely regarded for his generosity, Nazir treated colleagues, well-wishers, and family with equal kindness.
 His humanitarian impact became evident posthumously as beneficiaries of his assistance came to light.
-Nazir's compassion extended to supporting his close friend Jayan, financing the transportation of Jayan's remains following a tragic accident during the shoot of "Kolilakkam."
+Nazir's compassion extended to supporting his close friend Jayan, financing the transportation of Jayan's remains following a tragic accident on the set of the movie Kolilakkam.

 Notably, Nazir played a pivotal role in promoting his film colleagues, demonstrating a sharp memory by instantly recognising individuals.
 Collaborating with director M. Sasikumar, he assisted bankrupt producers, aiding them in regaining their prominence in the film industry.
 Nazir's golden era in Malayalam cinema was characterised by his unparalleled generosity, where he not only contributed to his own success but also facilitated the growth of others in the industry.

 Beyond his cinematic achievements, Nazir donated an elephant to the Sarkara Devi Temple in Chirayinkil and authored books such as "Enne Thediyethiya Kathapatrangal" detailing the film characters he portrayed and his autobiography, "Anubhvangal Oarmakal."
 Director and lyricist Sreekumaran Thampi further honoured Nazir with the book "Prem Nazir Enna Prema Ganam.

 Death

-It was during the late 1980s, during a time that Nazir campaigned rigorously for a running candidate in politics, he was admitted to Vijaya Hospital in Chennai due to duodenal ulcer.
+During the late 1980s, when Nazir had campaigned rigorously for a running candidate in politics, he was admitted to Vijaya Hospital in Chennai due to duodenal ulcer.
 Unfortunately, during treatment he contracted measles, which caused his condition to deteriorate further.
 Nazir died in the early hours of 16 January 1989, aged 59.
 His body was transported to Thiruvananthapuram, where he was buried at Kattumurakkal Juma Masjid, Chirayinkeezhu with full state honours.